 Commentary articles on the history of evidence-based medicine, reproduced with the permission of the James Lind Library.
 Unsolicited articles will not be considered for publication.

 Personal views on clinical and professional topics.
-1000 words, generally no references.
+1000 words for the main body of the text, generally no references.

 1.3.1 Make your article discoverable